ArtFXDev/silex-doc/docs/td/install.md

 sidebar_position: 20
 ---

+Before installing Silex applications and front-end, the back-end needs no be setup and in production.
+We will start with this step.

+## Deploy Back-end

+TODO

+## Install Front-end

-# Ask right on github artfxdev and account on kitsu
+### Ask right on github artfxdev and account on Zou

 ArtfxDev is the organisation that holds Silex repositories.
 You need to be member of the organisation and pipeline developer to get the applications rights.

-Kitsu is the Silex database, you need an acciount on it, and to be registered as a member of the TEST_PIPE project.
+Zou is the Silex database.
+It is a premade database extracted from the CGWire project.
+You need an account on it, and to be registered as a member of the TEST_PIPE project.
 Then connect to : http://kitsu.prod.Silex.artfx.fr

-# Install python and rez
+### Install python and rez

 For 2021-2022 pipeline, python 3.7.x is needed.
-You can find it here : https://www.python.org/downloads/windows/
+You can find it here : https://www.python.org/downloads/windows/.
+Do not install python in a 'Program Files' folder or in any folder with a space in its name.
+Rez does not support them.

 Download Rez 2.95.0 source release from https://github.com/nerdvegas/rez/releases